XR-Studios/xr-studios.github.io/components.md

 #### Usage

 ### Toggle
+A special type of button that keeps its state when pressed - used to toggle the state of something between "enabled" or "disabled", or set a variable to either 1 or 0, etc.
 >Class: `ofxXRSToggle`
 <div align=justify>
 <img width="75%" src="./img/components/toggle.png"/>
 </div>

-A special type of button that keeps its state when pressed - used to toggle the state of something between "enabled" or "disabled", or set a variable to either 1 or 0, etc.
+#### Methods
+- `void toggle()`
+    - Toggles this component from checked to unchecked or vice versa.
+- `void setChecked(bool checked)`
+    - Sets this component's checked state.
+Like `ofxXRSToggle::toggle()`, but you have control over the new state instead of just swapping.
+- `bool getChecked()`
+    - Returns a boolean for whether or not this component is checked or not.

+#### Instantiation

 ### Text Input
+A text box where the user can input a string.
 >Class: `ofxXRSTextInput`
 <div align=justify>
 <img width="75%" src="./img/components/textInput.png"/>
 </div>

-A text box where the user can input a string.
+#### Methods
+- `void setText(string text)`
+    - Sets the text of this input to *text*, as if it had been entered by the user.
+- `string getText()`
+    - Returns a string of the current value of this input
+- `void setUpperCase(bool isUpper)`
+    - Sets whether or not the text in the field is displayed in all-caps to *isUpper*
+- `bool getTextUpperCase()`
+    - Returns a boolean for whether or not the text in the field is displayed in all-caps
+- `void setInputType(ofxXRSInputType type)`
+    - Sets the input type of this field (numbers and letters, numbers only, etc) to *type*

+#### Instantiation

 ### Slider
+A control that sets the value of something between a minimum and maximum range.
 >Class: `ofxXRSSlider`
 <div align=justify>
 <img width="75%" src="./img/components/slider.png"/>
 </div>

+#### Methods
+- `void setMin(float min)`
+    - Sets the minimum value of this slider to *min*
+- `void setMax(float max)`
+    - Sets the maximum value of this slider to *max*
+- `void setValue(float value, bool dispatchEvent = true)`
+    - Sets the value of this slider to *value* (or min, or max, if outside that range).
+If dispatchEvent is false it will not fire this slider's *ofxXRSSliderEvent*
+- `void setScale(float scale)`
+    - Like `ofxXRSSlider::setValue()`, except *scale* must be between 0.0f and 1.0f, and it will map that value to the slider's range.
+- `float getValue()`
+    - Returns a float for the current value of this slider
+- `float getScale()`
-A control that sets the value of something between a minimum and maximum range.
+    - Returns a float for the current value of this slider between 0 and 1

+#### Instantiation

 ### Color Picker
+A control that drops down to a color wheel when clicked which sets the color of something using **ofColor**
 >Class: `ofxXRSColorPicker`
 <div align=justify>
 <img width="75%" src="./img/components/colorPicker.png"/>
 </div>

-A control that drops down to a color wheel when clicked which sets the color of something using **ofColor**
+#### Methods
+- `void setColor(ofColor color)` | `setColor(int hex)` | `setColor(int r, int g, int b, int a)`
+    - Sets the current color value of this color picker to *color* or *hex*, as if it had been selected by the user.
+- `ofColor getColor()`
+    - Returns an ofColor for the current color value of this color picker.

+#### Instantiation

 ### Dropdown
+A control that drops down to a list of selections from which the user selects a single option
 >Class: `ofxXRSDropdown`
 <div align=justify>
 <img width="75%" src="./img/components/dropdown.png"/>
 </div>

-A control that drops down to a list of selections from which the user selects a single option
+#### Methods
+- `void select(int index)`
+    - Selects the *index*-th option from the Dropdown as if it had been selected by the user.
+- `int size()`
+    - Returns an int for how many options are in the dropdown

+#### Instantiation

 ### Button Matrix
 >Class: `ofxXRSMatrix`
 <div align=justify>